FraResca/OCT_EM_NN/README.md

 - Central subfield thickness (Numerical)
 - Central thickness (Numerical)

+To preprocess clinical data and targets some key methods from Sklearn were used:
+- LabelEncoder to encode the Sex feature notation of 'M' and 'F' into binary representation.
+- OneHotEncoder to convert the 4-class pucker stage feature into 4 binary features achieving one-hot encoding.
+- StandardScaler to normalize numerical values to have a mean of 0 and a standard deviation of 1.

 ## Data augmentation

+To achieve data augmentation each image was rotated by an angle between -10° and 10°, using keras ImageDataGenerator, effectively doubling the amount of rows in the database.
+To augment the clinical data every numerical feature in the dataset was injected with noise randomly sampled from a normal distribution having mean and standard deviation following the original features.

 ## Multitarget loss

 ## Management of target imbalance